Published Sept 4, 2023

 Like the traditional chemotherapy treatment, IPT is administered through an IV while the patient relaxes in a comfortable setting.
 Patients are first administered a small insulin dose near their tumor sites, followed by low-dose chemotherapy medicine.
 Lastly, the patient is given a dose of glucose (sugar).

 Once the insulin highlights the cancerous cells, the glucose helps push the chemotherapy drugs into the cells.
 After all three doses are administered, the treatment is complete for the day.
 Each treatment session is roughly one to two hours long.
-Patients can expect to feel nauseous for a few hours following treatment, but many experience few other side effects.
+Patients can expect to feel nauseous for a few hours following treatment, but many experience a few other side effects.

 Is IPT Effective for Treating Cancer?

-Medical studies have shown IPT treatment to be effective in treating certain types of cancers, including colon, prostate, and breast cancer.
+breast cancer.
 In one promising case, a breast cancer patient’s tumor was no longer visible on a mammogram after 90 days of insulin potentiation therapy.

 IPT is administered over several weeks and in multiple rounds.
 The treatment schedule, insulin dosages, and chemotherapy drugs will vary based on the patient’s unique health and wellness needs.